KAILASH-SOU/PyFastBloom_Thread-Safe-Cpp-Filter/README.md

 [![Performance](https://img.shields.io/badge/performance-highly--concurrent-orange.svg)](https://pybind11.readthedocs.io/)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 **PyFastBloom** is a high-performance, memory-optimized, thread-safe Bloom Filter implemented as a native C++ extension for Python.
-It is designed to handle millions of concurrent requests with microsecond latency, specifically targeting large-scale backend systems like those at Google or Rubrik.
+It is designed to handle millions of concurrent requests with microsecond latency.

 ---